 3. Brand Authority

 A brand with a strategic social media marketing plan earns credibility in its industry.
-Sharing industry trends, user-generated content, and expert insights makes social media management a space where the voice of industry leaders are heard.
+Sharing industry trends, user-generated content, and expert insights makes social media management a space where the voice of industry leaders is heard.

 Social Media Management & Social Media Marketing- Key Differences